 Division Asia

-The Heinrich Böll Foundation is represented in Asia with six offices in Bangkok, New Delhi, Beijing, Hong Kong, Yangon and Phnom Penh.
-From there we promote partner projects in the countries of the region.
-Our Afghanistan program is implemented by a local partner organization.
-Here you will find our articles, publications and events.
+The Heinrich Böll Foundation is represented in Asia with five offices in Bangkok, New Delhi, Beijing, Seoul and Phnom Penh.
+From there, we support partner projects in the countries of the region.
+Our Afghanistan programme is implemented by a local partner organization, and you can find our articles, publications and events here.

 Thematic focuses